aeonguild/aeonwallet/README.md

 Some minor changes to aeon source code are necessary before compiling.
 Please see the changes https://github.com/ivoryguru/aeon/commits/master.

 Next, change directory to `external-libs` and run `sudo make install`.
-This will create the necesarry lib files for the app.
+This will create the necessary lib files for the app.

 After this is all completed, you will be able to open the app in Android Studio and build.